Angel (American band): History

 Angel was discovered by Kiss bass player Gene Simmons performing at a nightclub and was eventually signed to the same label as Kiss, Casablanca.

 Angel's image of dressing in all white was a deliberate contrast to Kiss, who wore black.
 Angel sported an androgynous image and elaborate stage sets.
-Frank Zappa wrote a satirical song about Punky Meadows, with Punky's approval titled "Punky's Whips".
+Frank Zappa wrote a satirical song about Punky Meadows, with Punky's approval, titled "Punky's Whips".
 Angel never achieved mass commercial success but acquired a following as a cult band.

-Their first album was the self-titled Angel (1975) and consisted of guitarist Punky Meadows, bassist Mickie Jones, vocalist Frank DiMino, keyboardist Gregg Giuffria, and drummer Barry Brandt.
+Their first album was the self-titled Angel (1975) with the band consisting of guitarist Punky Meadows, bassist Mickie Jones, vocalist Frank DiMino, keyboardist Gregg Giuffria, and drummer Barry Brandt.
 This lineup would hold for the following two albums, Helluva Band (1976) and On Earth as It Is in Heaven (1977), after which Jones was replaced by Felix Robinson.

-Angel made an appearance in the film Foxes (1980) and Frank DiMino sang "Seduce Me Tonight" and "Blood From a Stone" on the Flashdance (1983) soundtrack and Metropolis (1984) soundtrack, credited as Cycle V on both.
+Angel made an appearance in the film Foxes (1980) and Frank DiMino sang "Seduce Me Tonight" on the Flashdance (1983) soundtrack and "Blood From a Stone" on the Metropolis (1984) soundtrack, credited as Cycle V on both.

 DiMino and Meadows departed the band in 1981, and the remaining members brought in vocalist Fergie Frederiksen (later of Toto) and guitarist Ricky Phillips (later of The Babys, then Bad English, then Styx), but this lineup did not release new material and it dissolved shortly thereafter.

 The former members of Angel went on to other things following the release of their live album.
 Lead vocalist Frank DiMino joined UFO guitarist Paul Raymond in the Paul Raymond Project in which he sang lead vocals.
 Bassist Felix Robinson played on the debut album of the band White Lion, Fight to Survive (1985/1986).
 Angel's keyboardist Gregg Giuffria had success as the leader of the band Giuffria during the 1980s as well as with the band House of Lords, who—sans Giuffria—reunited in 2002 and released a new album, The Power and the Myth on Frontiers Records.

 In the late 1990s, Angel reformed with a new line-up: Frank DiMino, vocals; Barry Brandt, drums; Randy Gregg, bass; Steve Blaze, guitars; and keyboardist Gordon G.G.
 Gebert.
 Gebert left the band in 2002 and was replaced with Michael T. Ross on keyboards.
 The band's 1999 release In the Beginning also features guest appearances by original guitarist Punky Meadows, as well as Robinson.
 In 2000 came the release of Angel: The Collection, making it the most extensive Angel greatest hits compilation, including 16 songs.